Storyyeller/Krakatau/README.md

 You can either assemble an individual source file, a directory of source files, or an entire jar file containing assembly files.
 If the input filename ends in `.jar`, it will be treated as a jar file.
 To assemble a directory recursively, pass the `-r` option.
 In the case of the jar and directory modes, all files with the extention `.j` will be assembled.

 The `-out` option controls the output location.
 If it ends in `.jar` or `.zip`, the output will be placed in a single zipfile at that location.
+If it ends with `.class`, output will be written to that file.
 Otherwise, it will be treated as a directory name and the output will be placed in individual files under that directory.

 The `-q` option surpresses all console output other than warnings and errors.
 This can be useful if you are using Krakatau as part of an automated build system.